calband/calchart-redesign/README.md

 Please use the LTS version of [NodeJS/npm](https://nodejs.org/en/) for this project.

 We recommend using [Visual Studio Code](https://code.visualstudio.com/) as your IDE.
 This integrates well with Typescript.
-We recommend installing the following extensions: ESLint, and Vetur.
+We recommend installing the following extensions: ESLint, Vetur, Debugger for Chrome, Debugger for Firefox.

+To set up debugging in vscode, please see [Vue CLI docs](https://vuejs.org/v2/cookbook/debugging-in-vscode.html).

 ## Compiles and hot-reloads for development
 ```